Minitran Side Effects

 Not all side effects for Minitran may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to nitroglycerin: capsule extended release, spray, tablet, tablet extended release

 Other dosage forms:

-Along with its needed effects, nitroglycerin (the active ingredient contained in Minitran) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by nitroglycerin (the active ingredient contained in Minitran).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking nitroglycerin:Less common
+You should check with your doctor immediately if any of these side effects occur when taking nitroglycerin:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet